-The first step is to download either the scons-4.2.0.tar.gz or scons-4.2.0.zip, which are available from the SCons download page at https://scons.org/pages/download.html.
+To make use of an uninstalled SCons, the first step is to download either the scons-4.5.2.tar.gz or scons-4.5.2.zip, which are available from the SCons download page at https://scons.org/pages/download.html.
+There is also a scons-local bundle you can make use of.
+It is arranged a little bit differently, with the idea that you can include it with your own project if you want people to be able to do builds without having to download or install SCons.
+Finally, you can also use a checkout of the git tree from GitHub at a location to point to.

 Unpack the archive you downloaded, using a utility like tar on Linux or UNIX, or WinZip on Windows.
-This will create a directory called scons-4.2.0, usually in your local directory.
-Then change your working directory to that directory and install SCons by executing the following commands:
+This will create a directory called scons-4.5.2, usually in your local directory.
+The driver script will be in a subdirectory named scripts, unless you are using scons-local, in which case it will be in the top directory.
+Now you only need to call scons.py by giving a full or relative path to it in order to use that SCons version.